jaymine/TCP-eventbus-client-C-Sharp/doc.md

 ### Errors ###

-Error messages will be write into error_log_.txt file.
+Error messages will be written into error_log_.txt file.

 ## Examples ###